CGPA Calculator with Credit Hours

 CGPA formula explained in simple words

-In short, you multiply the grade point of each course by the credit hours of that course.
-That provides you with the weighted points for that course.
-Then you sum up all the weighted points.
-And then you take the whole thing and divide it by the total number of credit hours.
-The result is your CGPA.
+Multiply the grade point for each course by the number of credit hours.
+Add up all the weighted points.
+Take that and divide it by the total number of credit hours.

 A quick CGPA example